Freelancers Deserve a Mental Health Day Off

 Have you ever taken a “sick” day when you really just needed a day off?
 We have a feeling you have.
-Even freelancers need a mental health day here and there.
-According to CBS MoneyWatch, playing hooky went up 10% last year, but is that all that bad?
+And if you haven’t, you should — everyone, including freelancers, needs a mental health day here and there.
 In fact, taking a mental health day off is even recommended.

 Mental health days are legit